mainmatter/mainmatter.com/src/posts/2024-01-30-ember-guides-fr-git-automation.md

   try {
 -   console.log(`Attempting to execute: "git switch --create ${catchupBranch}"`);
 -   execSync(`git switch --create ${catchupBranch}`);
-+   // Create a catchup branch out of the current branch (should be up to date master)
++   // Create a catch-up branch out of the current branch (should be up to date master)
 +   runShell('git switch --create ${catchupBranch}');
 +   // Fetch the latest ref-upstream branch (English version under translation on this repo)
 +   runShell('git fetch');